Building a Customer Centric Culture with Annette Pedroza

 Annette Pedroza: (11:03)

 So here we are, this is, again, this is a smaller company.
-I’m able to launch a company-wide programmeme.
+I’m able to launch a company-wide program.
 I’ve got, leadership buy-in on this.
 I’ve assessed well, I believe.
 And the idea was, “Hey, everyone has a customer, whether it’s internal or external.
 What are you going to do to make it easy for your customer?”
-And we launched this customer-wide or the company-wide programmeme and we had a kickoff, we had parties at our global sites, we built excitement around it.
+And we launched this customer-wide or the company-wide program and we had a kickoff, we had parties at our global sites, we built excitement around it.
 It was fun.
 We celebrated success, but also there was accountability involved and we tied it back to their goals.
 So it really allowed employees who weren’t customer facing to understand the idea of having a customer and making that experience better because if you’re making that experience better for your coworkers and they’re in turn making it better for their coworker.
 And then pretty soon it’s flowing down the line where the customer is seeing that experience as well.
 So really the learning here was just creating that, those goals and tying them back to the vision or the brand.

 Gabe Larsen: (12:08)

 Yeah.
-And why do organisations on this thing, why do you think they, was there something that kind of enabled you to do this easier?
+And why do organizations on this thing, why do you think they, was there something that kind of enabled you to do this easier?
 It sounds like you kind of walked through your process in a pretty structured manner, as far as leadership and assessing and getting your goals.
 Is it, was there, if you had to go back, was there one thing that you felt like made the biggest difference?

 Annette Pedroza: (12:33)